-3.2 Concessional finance is needed to transform adaptation.
+3.2 Concessional finance is needed to pursue transformational adaptation.

-- 62. Concessional climate finance will be key to incentivizing countries to move from projectfocused adaptation to a programmatic approach for adaptation.
+74. Concessional climate finance will be key to incentivizing countries to move from project-focused adaptation to a programmatic approach for adaptation.
 This shift is critical to achieve scale and prioritize transformational measures.
 CRP's upstream engagement through grants will support the country adaptation investment strategy process, which will help countries identify priority adaptation priorities and investments.
-Some can be financed through the government budget, but the rest will need financing mobilized in a programmatic manner among a broad range of potential partners beyond MDBs.
+Some can be financed through the government budget, but the rest will need financing mobilized in a programmatic manner among a broad range of potential partners, including the MDBs and the global climate funds.
 This engagement process will have a wider catalytic impact as it will help partners to identify solutions to address barriers in scaling up adaptation and recognize the unique role that each partner can play in achieving the country's adaptation priorities.
-Moreover, at an individual project level, concessional finance (loans and grants) will help overcome the barriers typically faced by adaptation projects in terms of delivering outcomes that are public goods or non-market or are in public-dominated sectors. - 63.
-Grants will be necessary to provide upstream support for adaptation investment planning and strategy.
+Moreover, at an

+- individual project level, concessional finance (loans, grants and results based payments) will help overcome the barriers typically faced by adaptation projects in terms of delivering outcomes that are public goods or non-market or are in public-dominated sectors. - 75.
+Grants will be necessary to provide upstream support for adaptation investment planning and strategy and to support low-income, highly climate vulnerable countries.
 Grant resources can help spearhead the undertaking of climate risk and opportunity analytics, preparation of adaptation investment strategies, and strengthening institutional capacity to mainstream adaptation investments into wider planning and budgeting processes, thereby promoting risk-informed decision making.
 In the absence of such support, countries will continue to prioritize and implement small-scale, ad-hoc adaptation measures that contribute to immediate benefits.
-The rationale for the use of grants is the strongest for developing countries that demonstrate a strong commitment to integrating climate risk considerations into development decision-making processes and that also typically have limited technical, institutional, and financial capacity. - 64.
+The rationale for the use of grants is the strongest for low and middle income developing countries and for fragile and conflict affected countries that demonstrate a strong commitment to integrating climate risk considerations into development decision-making processes and that also typically have limited technical, institutional, and financial capacity. - 76.
 The degree of concessionality required at the investment stage will depend on the nature and severity of the barriers to be addressed for scaling up adaptation.
 Concessional climate finance can help cover higher up-front costs and risks for more transformational adaptation projects.
 These can create the enabling environment for unlocking further opportunities for scaling up adaptation using domestic resources and private sector capital.
-Concessional finance can also support projects that aim at explicitly supporting adaptation needs of the poor and vulnerable populations who are on the frontlines of the climate crisis.

-- 65. Concessional financing will help to pilot new standards for risk management, green resilient procurement, and rewards for adaptation results (like the AfDB's Adaptation Benefits Mechanism).
+Concessional finance can also support projects that aim at explicitly supporting adaptation needs of the poor and vulnerable populations who are on the frontlines of the climate crisis. - 77.
+Concessional financing including payments for results, will help to pilot new standards for risk management, green resilient procurement, and rewards for adaptation results (like the AfDB's Adaptation Benefits Mechanism).
 This includes detailed work on approaches, methodologies, and certification processes.
-By using CIF funds as an anchor buyer for these services, innovative instruments can be developed and, if successful, replicated over time in emerging adaptation markets. - 66.
+By using CIF funds as an anchor buyer for these services, innovative instruments can be developed and, if successful, replicated over time in emerging adaptation markets. - 78.
 Concessional financing will help to de-risk catalytic, first-of-their-kind private sector investments to support adaptation projects that may not otherwise be feasible for private investors.
-This can help crowd private sector capital into markets where such financing is not currently available. - 67.
-Concessional financing can support interventions that produce co-benefits.
-Resources with a concessional component are also expected to unlock opportunities for greater co-benefits, such as advancing climate mitigation, reducing biodiversity loss, addressing food security, and advancing gender equality.
+This can help crowd private sector capital into markets where such financing is not currently available.